 Lunch: Lunch on your own at the Arizona Sonoran Desert Museum. your choices include casual dining at Ironwood Terrace and fine dining at Ocotillo Cafe.This meal has been excluded from the program cost and is on your own to enjoy what you like.
 The Group Leader will be happy to offer suggestions.

 Afternoon: Visit the Saguaro National Park Visitor Center, followed by an afternoon shoot at the Signal Hill Petroglyph site and a sunset shoot at the Red Hills Visitor Center.

 Dinner: Dinner at the grand canyon lodge cafe. one non-alcoholic beverage included, and other beverages available for purchase.

-Morning: Pack up and depart to Phoenix Sky Harbor Airport, arriving by 12:30PM, followed by a stop at the starting hotel.
+Morning: Pack up, check out, and depart by 8 AM heading to Phoenix Sky Harbor Airport, followed by a stop at the starting hotel.
+We should arrive to the airport by 10:30AM.
+After the airport we will stop at the starting hotel.
 We hope you enjoyed this Road Scholar program sponsored by Northern Arizona University and we look forward to hosting you in the future.
 Keep in touch via the Road Scholar Social Network and our NAU Road Scholar Facebook page: www.facebook.com/rsadventures; and www.facebook.com/NAUroadscholar where you can share memories, picture and comments.
 Best wishes for all your journeys!